Resume political process to end alienation among people of J&K: Altaf Bukhari

-SRINAGAR: Apni Party President Syed Mohammad Altaf Bukhari on Thursday expressed deep concern over the growing uncertainty in the region and called for an immediate restoration of Statehood followed by a comprehensive political process that can instill a sense of confidence and endearment among the people of Jammu and Kashmir.
+Srinagar: Apni Party President Syed Mohammad Altaf Bukhari on Thursday expressed deep concern over the growing uncertainty in the region and called for an immediate restoration of statehood followed by a comprehensive political process that can instil a sense of confidence among the people of Jammu and Kashmir.

-Interacting with various public delegations that called on him at the Party office in M2-Church Lane Sonwar Srinagar, Bukhari observed that depriving the people of their right to decision making can prove detrimental to the larger interests of democracy in the region.
+Interacting with various public delegations that called on him at the party office here, he said that depriving the people of their right to decision making can prove detrimental to the larger interests of democracy in the region.

 “There is an urgent need for a political process in J&K aimed at creating conditions wherein the people have a say in all aspects of life, including civic, social, economic, and political activities, as well as participation in decision-making processes,” he remarked.